lesther-santana/Shiny_Spotify/README.md

 # Shiny App using Spotify API

-The main goal of this project was to practice building web apps with R.
+The main goal of this project is to practice building web apps with R.

 this web application uses the Shiny R package and the Spotify APIs to collect artists' track audio features.